huaminghuangtw/Second-Brain/huaming-second-brain/Focus.md

-- Close “Open Loops” (Anything pulling at your attention, stopping you from reaching states of flow)
+- Close "Open Loops" (Anything pulling at your attention, stopping you from reaching states of flow)
 - A focused fool can accomplish more than a distracted genius.